ytorres-cambas/prioritization-freshwater-cuba/README.md

 - Conservation Planning Under Post-2020 Global Biodiversity Framework: Develop solutions that align with the 30% conservation target for freshwater species, ensuring connectivity.

-## Code
-The repository includes the following scripts:

-- `BRT.R` - Boosted Regression Trees (BRT) for species distribution modeling.
-- `MAXENT.R` - Maximum Entropy (MaxEnt) modeling for SDMs.
-- `RF.R` - Random Forest (RF) modeling for SDMs.
-- `SSN.R` - Spatial Stream Network analysis for freshwater ecosystems.
-- `ENSEMBLE.R` - Ensemble modeling approach for SDMs.
-- `scr_cons_plann.R` - Main script for conservation planning analysis.
-- `scr_functions.R` - Utility functions for SDMs and conservation planning.
-- `conserv_prior_cuba.Rproj` - R project file for managing the analysis environment.

-## Instructions to run the analysis
-### Download input data

-1. Download dataset data.zip.
-2. Unzip data.zip and ensure that unziped folder is in the same folder as the R project file `conserv_prior_cuba.Rproj`.
-3. Unzip ssn_obj.zip .

-### Run the SDMs

-1. Open `conserv_prior_cuba.Rproj` in RStudio.
-2. Open the scripts to run the SDMs (`BRT.R`, `MAXENT.R`, `RF.R`, `SSN.R`).
-Please note that running all models for all species in the dataset can take a significant amount of time (e.g., approximately one week on a computer with 32 GB RAM and 16 cores), especially the SSN model.
-3. Run `ENSEMBLE.R` after the last modeling algorith has ended.

-### Run the spatial conservation prioritization analysis

-1. Run `scr_mk_input_cons_plann.R`
-2. Run `scr_cons_plann_30.R`
-2. Run `scr_cons_plann_17.R`

 ## Data
 Input data to run the models and spatial conservation prioritization analyses are orginized as follows:
 ```
 ├── data.zip/
 │   ├── subc_habit_clasif.gpkg